One-Pot Mexican Soup Recipe – Easy, Vegetarian & Tasty

 While most people are familiar with Mexican tortilla soup, there are actually several different types of Mexican soups.
 Some of these include sopa de fideo, which is a tomatoey noodle soup, while others are pozole, a stew-like soup with chicken or pork, cabbage, chilis, salsas, and more.

-When reheating, add the soup to a pot over medium-low heat, and reheat, while stirring occasionally, until it is heated all the way through.
+Add the soup to a pot over medium-low heat, and reheat, while stirring occasionally until it is heated all the way through.